All Mirrors

-All Mirrors is the fourth studio album by American singer-songwriter Angel Olsen, released on October 4, 2019 by Jagjaguwar.
+All Mirrors is the fourth studio album by American art pop singer-songwriter Angel Olsen, released on October 4, 2019 by Jagjaguwar.
 Produced by Angel Olsen and John Congleton, the album was preceded by two singles, the title track and "Lark".
-Both releases were accompanied by music videos directed by Olsen's friend and longtime collaborator Ashley Connors.
+Both releases were accompanied by music videos directed by Olsen's friend and longtime collaborator Ashley Connor.
 The album received widespread acclaim from music critics and debuted at No. 52 on the Billboard 200.

-In August 2020 Olsen released Whole New Mess, an album featuring rearranged and rerecorded versions of select songs from All Mirrors.
+In August 2020 Olsen released Whole New Mess, a studio album featuring earlier recordings of select songs from All Mirrors.